 Our goal is to take your dog in for training and return him to you as a well-behaved member of your family.
 If you have any questions, please feel free to fill out our online form or call us.
 We look forward to hearing from you!

 Amazing company!
 I've had the pleasure of utilizing TTW boarding and training services.
-Previously my dog Kaeptain completed their phase 1 program with the Ecollar training.
+Previously my dog Kaeptain completed their Basic Training Program with Remote collar training.
 It is worth the investment.
 The training has made our walks in public places stress free.
-He no longer jumps up on people or run through doors.
+He no longer jumps up on people or runs through doors.
 The biggest plus is staying in place on his cot despite different distractions.
 Ashley conducted my turnover session.
 She is very knowledgeable and made me feel comfortable continuing his training at home.
 TTW encourages to call if you have any concerns or questions.
 Exceptional staff from the front door to the back.

-Zander did great with the Phase I training!
+Zander did great with the Basic training!
 It has been almost a year and he still remembers the commands.
 Friends compliment how well behaved he is.

 2164 Hillshire Circle